 Modern CFOs are intimately involved with IT given the digitization of just about everything.
 As a growing number of companies transition to the cloud, Amazon Web Services (AWS) is quickly becoming one of the largest line items on a budget.
 This transition can be challenging if you’re not familiar with cloud cost models, forecasts and budgets.

-Let’s take a look at how to model AWS costs to better understand and forecast them and prevent cloud sprawl.
+Let’s take a look at how to model and manage AWS costs to better understand and forecast them and prevent cloud sprawl.
 In this article, you’ll learn the following:

 Modern CFOs must have an in-depth understanding of cloud cost modeling and forecasting as it continues to dominate IT budgets.